akashsinghal/accelerated-container-image/cmd/ctr/artifact.md

 Assumptions:
 - The subject image in the artifact manifest is the source image provided
 - The subject image comes from a registry that support ORAS referrers API
-- The converted OCI DADI Image is pushed to the same repository path of the source image with the tag being the `obd-<alg>-<hex>` of the OCI DADI Image Digest
+- The converted OCI DADI Image is pushed to the same repository path of the source image with the tag being the `<original_tag>-obd` of the OCI DADI Image
-  - e.g: source image = `localhost:5000/dadi/redis:original` --> OCI DADI image = `localhost:5000/dadi/redis:obd-sha256-000000000000000000000000000000000000`
+  - e.g: source image = `localhost:5000/dadi/redis:original` --> OCI DADI image = `localhost:5000/dadi/redis:original-obd`

 New Conversion Flow:
 1. Existing process to use overlaybd to convert the image to DADI image format.